Euro Truck Simulator 2: Development

+Listings for PlayStation 5 and Xbox Series X/S were discovered on 18 August 2025.

 Reception

 The game was generally well received by critics, holding a score of 79/100 on Metacritic, indicating "generally favorable reviews".

-In a review for Destructoid, Jim Sterling praised the game's accessibility, noting how easy the GPS and map features were to use, as well as the option to stream European internet radio, and the multitude of control options available.
+In a review for Destructoid, James Stephanie Sterling praised the game's accessibility, noting how easy the GPS and map features were to use, as well as the option to stream European internet radio, and the multitude of control options available.
 They also praised the graphics, stating that "[f]rom the shape of the traffic lights to the atmosphere of the backdrops, there's a sense of individuality to each new territory you uncover, and the trucks themselves are lovingly recreated with an intricate level of detail", although they did criticise the AI of the other vehicles on the road.

 In a similarly favourable review, Tim Stone of PC Gamer called it "unexpectedly engrossing", praising the size of the map and the variation of the roads and scenery available.
-He did however have reservations about the accuracy of the surroundings, commenting "no one seems to have told SCS’s countryside crafters that rural Britain features long green things called hedges.
-Cities are often depicted with the shortest of visual shorthand – a few warehouses, the odd landmark if you’re lucky."
+He did, however, have reservations about the accuracy of the surroundings, commenting "no one seems to have told SCS's countryside crafters that rural Britain features long green things called hedges.
+Cities are often depicted with the shortest of visual shorthand – a few warehouses, the odd landmark if you're lucky."

 Rock, Paper, Shotgun listed Euro Truck Simulator 2 ninth on their list of "The 25 Best Simulation Games Ever Made".
 In 2012, PC Gamer awarded the game with the accolade of "The Sim of The Year 2012".